Danixu/ecm-tools-reloaded/README.md

 As you can see, the ECM Tool Reloaded uncompressed size is improved a bit by removing more data and dummy sectors from the streams.
 The CDDA tracks in Firebugs have caused a poor reduction ratio in original ECM tool because it keeps all the sectors.
 Reloaded conversely removes the GAP data, so  reduction ratio is improved a bit.

-About the compressed versions, 7zip standalone compression is as expected, the worst of all.
-The compression ratio was improved by the Original ECM Tool thanks to the removed data.
-The Reloaded version improves notably the CDDA compression ratio thanks to the FLAC compression, but is similar to the Original ECM Tool + 7zip if the image doesn't contains any CDDA track (is even a bit worst).
-This maybe can be improved by using bigger blocks during compression step, but will need more memory for the process.
+About the compressed versions, the 7zip standalone compression is as expected the worst of all.
+The compression ratio if LZMA compressor was improved by the Original ECM Tool thanks to the removed data.
+The Reloaded version improves notably the CDDA compression ratio thanks to the FLAC compression, but is similar to the Original ECM Tool + 7zip if the image doesn't contains any CDDA track (it is even a bit worst).
+This maybe can be improved by using bigger blocks during the compression step, but will need more memory for the process.

 # Usage